Documents Required for ILR (5-Year Route) Application

 Evidence of your knowledge of English for ILR

-You can prove your knowledge of the English for ILR application by having either:
+You can prove your knowledge of English for an ILR application by having either:

 - an English qualification at B1, B2, C1 or C2 level.